hschwane/hschwane.github.io/_projects/GraSPH.md

 Alternatively check out this youtube video, which was screen-captured on a consumer grade laptop:
 <iframe style="width: 100%; padding-top: 56.25%;" src="https://www.youtube-nocookie.com/embed/PUyE3j0aoMw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 After finishing my thesis, I continued working on the code as part of my job as a research assistant at the [Max Planck Institute for Astronomy](http://www.mpia.de/en).
 It extended to simulate planet formation and became [GraSPH2](/projects/GraSPH2).

 While it could never rival supercomputer simulations desgined for pyhsics simulation in resolution or accuracy, it was still verry useful to our research group.
+It was quick to change settings or implement a new feature and then run a simulation with immedite feedback.
+The quick turn-around time allows what I call rapid prototyping for scientific simulations.
+It resulted in the testing of many different settings over the course of one creative, but verry late evening.
+Probably best described as the physics equivalent to a hackathon.
+Something not possible at all with a simulation code, that needs a few houres or days to run in a remote supercomputing center

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">